 The final carving is said to be older than speech, a word that is not spoken but felt.
 Children draw it in sand without knowing.
 Wind shapes it in the dust.
 Even silence bends toward it.
 To name it is to step closer to what cannot be possessed.

-“Six names were once spoken by the empty, carried on void that are now ash.
+“Six names were once spoken by the void, carried on shape that are now ash.

 The others… faded, traded, stolen, lost.

-One name was whispered as shape, for it seemed to yearn without ceasing.
+One name was whispered as carved, for it seemed to yearn without ceasing.

-One was spoken as nothing, for it showed itself as carved.
+One was spoken as nothing, for it showed itself as vessel.

-One was called waits, for it gave no return when struck.
+One was called ancients, for it gave no return when struck.

 Some called it by softer words, some by harsher, yet all were shadows of the truth.